Madobe/shimapan/README.md

 ## Installation

-The file `lib/config/connect.yaml` must be update with the correct values to use the bot.
+The file `lib/config/connect.yaml` must be updated with the correct values to use the bot.
 For
 example:

     client_id: 000000000000000000